 Once you find the right people to surround yourself with, work hard at making yourself dispensable.
 Your success as a leader has more to do with building an organization that runs smoothly without you than it does being dependent on your being in the thick of every decision.

 Natalie Cheney went further, recommending that the business owner create a WOOOJ work ethic throughout the organization, so that it will survive the departure of key personnel at any level.
-Hugh MacLeod added more drama to the change by publicly announcing that, in two years, he would no longer be in his current job — because, he said, this cutoff date would focus intent, creates a specific end point, and define a window within which things must happen.
+Hugh MacLeod added more drama to the change by publicly announcing that, in two years, he would no longer be in his current job — because, he said, this cutoff date would focus intent, create a specific end point, and define a window within which things must happen.

 As a different example of how working yourself out of a job can yield financial rewards, Grif Frost observed that a small business in Hawaii would tend to sell for a much higher price if it could be run by a new buyer on a part-time basis, rather than being highly dependent upon full-time-plus efforts by its present owner.
 Frost advised allowing three to six months for the transition, and focusing during those months on delegating the tasks you don’t enjoy to staff or to independent contractors.
 Dale Tyson wrote a WOOOJ book that also appeared to develop the perspective of the small business owner.